RedFox86/Modern-Temperature/README.md

 - Q: I have a question / issue / bug report!
 - A: Come report it on the issue tracker (here)[https://github.com/RedFox86/Modern-Temperature/issues]!

+This project is created under the (MIT License)[https://opensource.org/license/mit] You are free to use this mod in your modpack :P